prysmaticlabs/prysm/README.md

 Work in Progress.
 To track our current draft of the tx generator cli spec, visit this [link](https://docs.google.com/document/d/1YohsW4R9dIRo0u5RqfNOYjCkYKVCmzjgoBDBYDdu5m0/edit?usp=drive_web&ouid=105756662967435769870).

-Once we have test transactions broadcast to our local node, we can start a validator and collation proposer client in separate terminal windows to begin the sharding process.
+Once we have test transactions broadcast to our local node, we can start a collator and proposer client in separate terminal windows to begin the sharding process.

 ## Becoming a Collator

 To deposit ETH and join as a collator in the Sharding Manager Contract, run the following command:

 ```
-geth sharding-validator --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
+geth sharding-collator --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345
 ```

 This will extract 100ETH from your account balance and insert you into the SMC's collator pool.
 Then, the program will listen for incoming block headers and notify you when you have been selected as an eligible collator for a certain shard in a given period.
 Once you are selected, the collator will request collations from a "proposals pool" that is created by a proposer node.
 We will need to run a proposer node concurrently in a separate terminal window as follows: